Theatre With a Twist

 Actors With ADHD: Challenges + Advice | Backstage

-“Body language is important in acting because it in itself can tell a story,” says nurse Mary Spinosa, a drama therapist and executive director of Theatre With a Twist.
+“Body language is important in acting because it in itself can tell a story,” says nurse Mary Spinosa-Bourget, a drama therapist and executive director of Theatre With a Twist.
 While body language is critical to a stellar performance, actors must be careful not to overdo that aspect of the craft.
-“If the cues are too grandiose, the audience gets their own cues that the actors are trying to compensate for not knowing lines or actions,” Spinosa says."
+“If the cues are too grandiose, the audience gets their own cues that the actors are trying to compensate for not knowing lines or actions,” Spinosa-Bourget says.

 See the full article here: